mysto/java-fpe/README.md

 * [NIST Recommendation SP 800-38G](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38G.pdf)
 * [NIST FF3-1](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-38Gr1-draft.pdf)

-This package follows the FF3 algorithum for Format Preserving Encryption as described in the March 2016 NIST publication _Methods for Format-Preserving Encryption_, and revised on Feburary 28th, 2020 with a draft update for FF3-1.
+This package follows the FF3 algorithm for Format Preserving Encryption as described in the March 2016 NIST publication _Methods for Format-Preserving Encryption_, and revised on February 28th, 2020 with a draft update for FF3-1.

 Changes to minimum domain size and revised tweak length have been partially implemented in this package with updates to domain size.
 It is expected that the final standard will provide new test vectors necessary to change the tweak lengths to 56 bits.
 Currently, tweaks remain set to 64 bits.